VPDC

 Vaccine Recommendations

-• Review the following catch-up guidance for diphtheria, tetanus, and pertussis vaccination for children 4 months-6 years and 7-18 years of age whose vaccinations have been delayed.
+• Review the catch-up guidance for diphtheria, tetanus, and pertussis vaccination for children and adolescents whose vaccinations have been delayed.

 Guidance for Td

-• A limited supply of Tenivac (Td) is still available, but due to constraints in vaccine supplies, CDC has developed the following guidance for vaccine providers:
+• A limited supply of TENIVAC® (Td) is still available, but due to constraints in vaccine supplies, vaccine providers should follow this guidance until the period of temporary ordering controls for Td vaccine ends:

 • Use Tdap vaccine in lieu of Td vaccine whenever possible while Td vaccine supplies are constrained.